 Most of today's TV signals are in the lower end of the old UHF band, for which antennas can be small affairs (compared to the old VHF monsters --the kind that housing associations would try to outlaw with their CC&Rs).
 Sometimes all you need is a loop of wire --properly fed into your down lead cable.

 * Dabs of black RTV/silicon rubber over the screws and to seal the

 RG-59 connector to the balun against the weather is a good idea.

-* However: my reception kept getting worse, especially when it rained.
-Our GE brand, "70 mile", VHF/UHF antenna is a puny looking thing, compared to the old Winegard and Channel Master antennas I use to install some 30+ years ago.
+* Our GE brand, "70 mile", VHF/UHF antenna is a puny looking thing, compared to the old Winegard and Channel Master antennas I use to install some 30+ years ago.
 It cost $50 locally, which included a good J-mount and a built in balun.
 That brought back good reception on our 4 public television channels during rainfalls, but the VHF-11 channel set still suffered with rain.

-* Again: all of our channels are "one edge" or "two edge" reception here, meaning the signal has to refract over interfering terrain (mainly: a big sand dune).
-I suspect that wet surface reflections from new construction and altered terrain in the area often compete with what should be our main signal paths.
+* Again: all of our channels are "one edge" or "two edge" refracted reception here, meaning the signal has to climb over interfering terrain (mainly: the big sand dune).

 * IMHO, the best resource for guestimating what channels you can get remains "TV Fool".
 All the others I've tried were useless, perhaps due to their out-of-date data basis.